christianalfoni/christianalfoni.github.io/_posts/2014-08-15-react-js-workflow.md

 I have been working with **React JS** for a few days and I must say I am impressed.
 You can not really compare it to complete frameworks like **Angular JS** or **Ember JS**, but at the same time it is worth mentioning in the same context.
 A full framework increases your development speed and is a dream when it comes to prototyping, but building a high performance web application is easier when you control each part.
 More on that in a later post, lets dive into how I found an ideal way to work with React JS.

+**Update:** I updated the boilerplate with better testing and better handling of dependencies.
+Wrote about it here, [React JS and a browserify workflow, PART 2](http://christianalfoni.github.io/javascript/2014/10/30/react-js-workflow-part2.html).

 ### The problem
 I really do not appreciate the simplicity of examples shown on probably all library/framework sites.
 Nobody builds an application in the global scope, nobody builds an application in a single file and everybody wants to make their code production ready.
 The **React JS** site is no different and it took me quite some time creating a good workflow.
 This is what I needed: